 The term points is used to describe certain charges paid to obtain a home mortgage.
-Points are prepaid interest and may be deductible as home mortgage interest, if you itemize deductions on Form 1040, Schedule A (PDF).
+Points are prepaid interest and may be deductible as home mortgage interest, if you itemize deductions on Form 1040, Schedule A (PDF), Itemized Deductions.
 If you can deduct all of the interest on your mortgage, you may be able to deduct all of the points paid on the mortgage.
 If your acquisition debt exceeds $1 million or your home equity debt exceeds $100,000, you cannot deduct all the interest on your mortgage and you cannot deduct all your points.
 See Publication 936, Home Mortgage Interest Deduction, to figure your deductible points in that case.
-Refer to Topic 505 and to Can I Deduct My Mortgage Related Expenses? on IRS.gov for more information on deducting mortgage interest and points.
+Refer to Topic 505 and to Can I Deduct My Mortgage Related Expenses? for more information on deducting mortgage interest and points.

 You can deduct the points in full in the year you pay them, if you meet all the following requirements:

 - Your main home secures your loan (your main home is the one you live in most of the time).

 - Paying points is an established business practice in your area.